bpftrace/bpftrace/docs/reference_guide.md

 - `name` - Full name of the probe
 - `curtask` - Current task struct as a u64
 - `rand` - Random number as a u32
+- `cgroup` - Cgroup ID of the current process

 Many of these are discussed in other sections (use search).